 Biography

-Dr Rebecca Digby has worked in education for more than 20 years and within higher education for 12 years.
-Her roles have included Advanced Skills teacher, Deputy Head teacher, Senior Lecturer and Subject Leader across the early years, primary and post compulsory age phases.
+Dr Rebecca Digby is a Fellow of the Higher Education Academy.
+She has worked in education for more than 20 years, including over 13 years in higher education.
+Her roles have included Head of Department, Subject Leader, Senior Lecturer, Advanced Skills Teacher, and Deputy Head Teacher across the early years, primary, and post-compulsory education phases.

 Publications and scholarly activities